EUDR reporting guide for SMEs (Updated June 2026)

 1. Does the EUDR apply to small and medium-sized enterprises (SMEs)?

 Yes.
-Under the original EUDR, all SMEs are in scope.
-Medium-sized businesses follow the same rules and deadlines as large companies (30 Dec 2025).
-Small and micro enterprises have until 30 June 2026.
-Note: Parliament voted to extend this deadline to 30 Dec 2026 and introduce simplifications for small primary operators.
-These are not yet law.
+All SMEs are in scope.
+Under Regulation (EU) 2025/2650, medium-sized businesses follow the same rules and deadlines as large companies (30 December 2026).
+Small and micro enterprises have until 30 June 2027.
+The revision also introduced simplifications for small and micro primary operators, including a one-time simplified declaration option.

 2. What is the difference between an SME operator and an SME trader?